jdittrich/userNeedResearchBook/text/afterTheSession.md

 > **Too many statements in one line (means as well: too long):**
 >
 > - Duplicating pages to save old ideas is common.
-Later she goes back to the duplicates and looks at them when she needs inspiration
+Later she goes back to the duplicates and looks at them when she needs inspiration.
 > - She tries to have enough space for the margins to write comments in; to do so, she shrinks the main text area.
 She says, she could as well try to make space at the bottom of the page, and use footnotes for the comments.